Rethinking home equity and retirement funding

 - Imputed rent annuity – non-recourse borrowing provides certainty of occupancy of the home, increasing the annuity value of long-term imputed rent and enhancing real retirement incomes.

-Traditionally, Australia’s retirement income policy has been framed as having three pillars: superannuation, non-superannuation savings and the age pension.
-It is time to include the fourth, and largest, pillar of retirement funding: home equity.
+Traditionally, Australia’s retirement income policy has been framed around superannuation and the Age Pension.
+It’s time to include the third, and largest, pillar of retirement funding: home equity.
 By drawing on multiple sources of income, Australian retirees can achieve funding adequacy throughout the full course of 25-plus years of retirement.
 To do this, however, retirees must be able to responsibly and cost-effectively access home equity savings to generate retirement income.

 This article is general information and does not consider the circumstances of any investor.